danhaggard/react-scroll-collapse/README.md

 Alternatively you can set an offset that will be added to the offsetTop value.

+##### scrollOnOpen : PropTypes.bool (default: true)

+If true Scroller will auto scroll collapserItem on call of expandCollapse when collapserItem is being opened (going from closed to open state).

+##### scrollOnClose : PropTypes.bool (default: true)

+If true Scroller will auto scroll collapserItem on call of expandCollapse when collapserItem is being closed (going from open to closed state).

 ##### springConfig : PropTypes.object (default: {stiffness: 170, damping: 20})

 You can change the style of animation using the springConfig prop.
 Consult the react-motion docs on using animation springs.